YamanAlBochi/Customer-Transactions-Analysis-Project/README.md

 Task 2: Experimentation and uplift testing Extend your analysis from Task 1 to help you identify benchmark stores that allow you to test the trial store layouts' impact on customer sales.

 Task 3: Analytics and commercial application Use analytics and insights from Task 1 and 2 to prepare a report for your client, the Category Manager.
-(Private Information).
+(Private Information)